Tips for Pet Safety in Warm Temperatures at 4th of July Pet Parade

 While tradition calls for fun at the 4th of July Pet Parade, Bend weather can sometimes be rather warm on the holiday.
 As parade host, Bend Park & Recreation District wants parade participants’ pets to remain healthy and safe in hot weather.

 “Warm weather can bring a danger to our pets that we do not always consider.
-Heat strokes are a sad but common occurrence here in Central Oregon where we have numerous days above 90 degrees,” said Dr. Chad Moles, DVM, of Animal Emergency Center of Central Oregon in Bend.
+Heat strokes are a sad but common occurrence here in Central Oregon where we have numerous days above 90 degrees,” according to the Animal Emergency Center of Central Oregon in Bend (AEC).

 “Dogs’ main cooling mechanism is through respiration or panting and they do not handle heat as well as humans do.
 Inadequate shade/cover and/or hydration on a hot day can put even the healthiest pet at risk for overheating.”